HydeZero/RSSReader/README.md

 # RSSReader
 RSSReader is a RSS Reader made in Python.
 It takes feeds from URLs, checks for new posts, and outputs it into markdown-friendly formatting.
 It saves feed urls and feed posts in 2 files in the user's home directory.

-### WORKS ON WINDOWS, MACOS, AND LINUX!
+This works on Windows, Mac OS, and GNU/Linux systems.

 ## Directions to use
 First, clone this repository using git clone.